Back to the Free Library

 Design Your Evening

-A five-step protocol that uses all five sensory inputs to close the day and design your environment for the state you are actually in.
+A six-step protocol that uses all five sensory inputs to close the day and design your environment for the state you are actually in.

 Start the protocol